quicwg/base-drafts/draft-ietf-quic-transport.md

 New frames and packets are used to carry information that is determined to have been lost.
-In general, information is sent again when a packet containing that information is determined to be lost and sending ceases when a packet containing that information is acknowledged.
+In general, information is sent again when a packet containing that information is determined to be lost, and sending ceases when a packet containing that information is acknowledged.

 * Data sent in CRYPTO frames is retransmitted according to the rules in